Kash Rafiq - Principal

 Kash secured the role of Year 11 School Leader in 2007 and gained qualified teacher status at this time, consistently achieving a 90% A*-C pass rate in Religious Education and Sociology.
 In 2009 he was promoted to Assistant Principal, leading on KS4 Achievement and SMSC at Leeds West Academy and oversaw the 3-year significant rise in GCSE results from 21% to 57% (E/M+3) and 31% to 82% for 5+ GCSE.
 Kash was also part of the leadership team that secured ‘Good with Outstanding leadership’ in 2012.

 Kash became Vice Principal at Leeds East Academy in April 2013, leading on behaviour and safety which had been deemed inadequate.
 When Ofsted re-visited the Academy in January 2015 they noted “The behaviour of students in classes had been transformed and behaviour was no longer a barrier to student progress.”
 Due to being highly impactful as Vice Principal, he was promoted to Senior Vice Principal in 2016 and subsequently to Associate Principal in 2017.
-Leeds East Academy has moved from being the worst performing secondary school in Leeds, with a Progress 8 score of -0.74, to a school in the 9th percentile of schools nationally, with a validated Progress 8 score of +0.33 and is on track to achieve Outstanding in 2019.
+Leeds East Academy moved from being the worst performing secondary school in Leeds, with a Progress 8 score of -0.74, to a school in the top 9th percentile of schools nationally, with a validated Progress 8 score of +0.33.

 During a 15-year career in education, Kash has gained a depth and breadth of leadership experience due to leading on a wide range of high profile leadership roles and has an impressive proven track record of raising standards in behaviour, T and L and outcomes, as well as the experience of developing and coaching colleagues to many middle and senior leadership positions.